 Tech update: Architectural brick detailing

-In order to ensure that the correct brick is being used for the proposed detailing, the topside exposure of the brick needs to be considered and whether there is a risk of any perforations or frogs becoming exposed.
-If this is the case then a referral needs to be made to the brick manufacturer so that they can confirm the brick service life will be not less than 60 years.
-The designer may wish to consider the use of “special-bricks” provided specifically by the manufacturers to create the selected pattern.
+To ensure that the correct brick is being used for the proposed detailing, the exposure of the brick needs to be considered and whether there is a risk to durability e.g. due to any faces, perforations or frogs becoming exposed.
+If this is the case, then a referral needs to be made to the brick manufacturer so that they can confirm the brick service life will be not less than 60 years.

-In addition to the issues of the reduced service life, the developer should also be mindful of achieving appropriate detailing around sections of masonry that require closing for water penetration and fire safety requirements.
-For example, a non-standard brickwork pattern can present a non-uniform face where vertical DPC and fire cavity barriers need to be built into, thus creating a poor seal between masonry and DPC/cavity barrier component.
+In addition to the issues of the reduced service life, the Developer should also be mindful of achieving appropriate detailing around sections of masonry that require closing for water penetration and fire safety requirements – notably as a non-standard brickwork pattern can present a non-uniform contact face for vertical DPC and cavity barriers, thus creating a suitable functional union between the masonry and DPC/cavity barrier component.

 Architectural brick detailing that can reduce the service life of bricks